Alarty/communauto-search/README.md

 - Compare results with saved results for each timeslot in another txt file
 - Send email if better change for each timeslot

+# TODO :
+- Save the search URL for quicker access

 # Useful URLs